bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module3-adding-data-science-to-a-web-application/README.md

   able to write fairly pure functions, and then invoke them from Flask routes
 - Add a form to let the client select two Twitter Users and enter Tweet text to predict which user is more likely to tweet the given text
-- Add a form to let the client request new Twitter Users be added, and add their Tweets/make them available for predictive modeling as well
+- Add a form to let the client request new Twitter Users be added and after submission adds their Tweets to the database making them available for our predictive model.

 ## Resources and Stretch Goals